CharlesSanfiorenzo/Bioinformatics/MultiTool/docs/GeneralUse.md

 * Use: perl counter.pl inputfile.fa > outputfile

 #VII.
 SNP Calling
 Using fastq files & a reference fasta genome, this feature produces a quality-filtered VCF and a statistics file containing information related to the amount of SNPs and Indels in the organisms genome.
 * Input: fastq files, reference genome assembly (fasta)
 * Output: Filtered VCF, VCF statistics file

+Walkthrough

+If one wishes to determine single nucleotide polymorphisms (SNPs) within a particular region of a genome (e.g. a gene), or accross the whole genome itself, having a curated SNP Calling pipeline is ultimately necessary for producing accurate inferences.
+However, the amount and identity of the SNPs called depend heavily on the quality of your data set.
+If not sure how to test read quality, please refer to part IV.
+The following snippet will illustrate how a curated SNP calling pipeline looks, in accordance to Broad Institute's guidelines<sup>[1]</sup> using Bowtie2 as our aligner and SAMtools mpileup as our variant caller :

+    #Index genome to a Bowtie2 build (provides fast access to genome information)
+    bowtie2-build GenomeAssembly.fna BuildName
+    #Align sequenced data (reads) to build using Bowtie2
+    bowtie2 -x BuildName -1 read_1 -2 read_2 --threads 16 -S BuildName.sam
+    #Convert from sam format to bam format (bam is the binary version of a bam -> occupies less space, fast random access)
+    samtools view -bS BuildName.sam -@ 16 > BuildName.bam
+    #Sort bam file concordantly using SAMtools
+    samtools sort BuildName.bam BuildName.sorted -@ 16
+    #Mark and remove duplicates in the alignment using Piccardtools
+    java -XX:ParallelGCThreads=16 -jar picard.jar MarkDuplicates INPUT=BuildName.sorted.bam OUTPUT=NoDup.bam METRICS_FILE=metrics.txt REMOVE_DUPLICATES=true VALIDATION_STRINGENCY=LENIENT
+    #Define indel intervals using GATK (for realignment, seen in next step)
+    java -XX:ParallelGCThreads=16 -jar GenomeAnalysisTK.jar -T RealignerTargetCreator -R Genome.fna -I NoDup.bam -o Intervals.txt
+    #Realign against indels using GATK
+    java -XX:ParallelGCThreads=16 -jar GenomeAnalysisTK.jar -T IndelRealigner -R Genome.fa -I NoDup.bam -targetIntervals Intervals.txt -o NoDupRealigned.bam
+    #Call SNPs (variants) using SAMtools mpileup
+    samtools mpileup -uf Genome.fa NoDupRealigned.bam | bcftools call -c > BuildName.vcf
+    #Filter VCF based on BAQ or SNP depth using VCFtools
+    vcftools --vcf BuildName.vcf --recode --recode-INFO-all --out BuildName --minQ 20.00
+    #Produce statistics for the VCF
+    bcftools stats BuildName.recode.vcf > BuildNameFilteredVCFStats.txt

 #VIII.
 Mutational Load
 This feature assays the amount of possible synonymous and non-synonymous sites in a gene's canonical coding sequence, as well as the amount of synonymous and non-synonymous SNPs in the coding regions of the raw sequence of the organism (we use snpEff for this last bit).
 These values are used to calculate the polymorphic Ka/Ks ratio of the genome through the Nei-Gojobori method.